 Significance and Use of ASTM C138

-The procedure for unit weight can also help you calculate other important parameters for a batch of concrete, such as yield, gravimetric air content, and theoretical density for the entire batch.
+The procedure for unit weight can also help you calculate other important parameters for a batch of concrete, such as yield (which is the volume of concrete produced in a batch of this material), gravimetric air content, and theoretical density for the entire batch.

 Equipment Needed for ASTM C138

 - Scale – must be accurate to 0.1 lbs at any point within its range.
 The scale must be able to display a reading for the measure even when it is full to the brim with concrete.

 - Tamping Rod (if slump is greater than 1 inch, you can rod the concrete) – use the same tamping rod you would use for 6x12 cylinders.
 It needs to be 5/8 ± 1/16 inches in diameter and the length of the rod must be at least 4 inches longer than the depth of your unit weight container.
 The rod must also have a hemispherical tip.